idvorkin/idvorkin.github.io/_posts/2016-03-03-the-manager-book.md

   - Intern Talk
 - Mid Funnel
   - Post interview - magic trick, after interview lets make time to chat
-  - Push to get interview done ASAP
+  - Push to get interviews done ASAP
   - Push to get results to candidate ASAP
   - Walk out of interview connect on linked in and chat with them.
 - Bottom of the Funnel
   - Focus on the needs of the candidate, then talk about how job can solve their needs.
   - Beer/Coffee/Call
-  - Share what I have
-  - Talk to my team.
+  - Share artifacts, and evidence of my teams operations.
+  - Invite them to talk with the team I support.
-  - Come out and have lunch with my team.
+  - Invite them to have lunch with the team.
-  - Multi Sell job come to my
-  - Focus on
+  - Help them build and evaluate their [dream job, and job switching decision making matrix](/job).

 ### What about structured vs free form interview loops?